OlivierLD/raspberry-coffee/PlantWateringSystem/README.md

 We want to interface a Moisture/Humidity/Temperature sensor (https://www.adafruit.com/product/1298) with a solenoid valve (https://www.adafruit.com/product/997), to irrigate the plants in need.

+The `STH10` is a temperature and humidity sensor that can be stuck in the soil next to a plant.
+The goal here is to read the humidity, and to water the plan when the humidity goes below a given threshold.

+Watering is done by opening a solenoid valve connected to a tank of water.

 ### Reading the STH10 Sensor
 We start from an Arduino sketch, that can read the STH10.
 The 10KOhms resistor is not to be forgotten.